webplatform/docs/guides/doctypes_and_markup_styles/index.md

 |URL=
 |Published=
 }}
-{{Summary_Section|In this article we explore the different doctypes you are likely to come across on your journey around the Web, and look at how XHTML and HTML doctypes differ.}}
+{{Summary_Section|In this article we explore the different doctypes you are likely to come across on your journey around the web, and look at how XHTML and HTML doctypes differ.}}
 {{Guide
 |Content=== Introduction ==
-The ''doctype'', as you might imagine, identifies the type of document that follows, and appears just above the <code>&lt;html&gt;</code> tag, at the very start of each HTML document:
+The ''doctype'', as you might imagine, identifies the ''type of document'' that follows, and appears just above the <code>&lt;html&gt;</code> tag, at the very start of each HTML document:

 <pre>&lt;!DOCTYPE html&gt;